Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Preliminaries

 In order to ensure the convergence of such integrals, it is necessary to localize the integrands.
 Let $x\mapsto\psi(x)$ denote a function in the space $W^{2,1}(\rr,\rr)$ (that is a function belonging to $L^1(\rr)$, together with its first and second derivatives).
 Then, the time derivatives of these two functionals --- localized by $\psi(x)$ --- read:

 and

-These two functionals can be appropriately combined in order to prove, say, the local stability of a homogeneous solution at a local minimum of the potential (assumed to be equal to $0_{\rr^n}$ and where the value of $V$ is assumed to be zero).
-For this purpose, the combination must display two features: coercivity and decrease.
-If the weight of the second functional is $1$, then in order to ensure decrease (dissipation term), the weight of the first functional must be at least $\alpha$; assume it is $\alpha + \beta$, where $\beta$ is a nonnegative quantity to be chosen appropriately.
-Then, neglecting the terms involving the derivatives of $\psi$, \begin{itemize} \item with respect to the local coercivity, the combination is (roughly) bounded from below by the integral of an integrand made of $\psi$ times the following expression
+Let us see how these two functionals can be appropriately combined in order to prove, say, the local stability of the homogeneous solution $u\equiv m$ (here $u\equiv 0_{\rr^d}$).
+The combination must fulfil two properties (provided that the solution is close to $0_{\rr^d}$): coercivity and decrease with time.
+If the coefficient of the second functional is equal to $1$, then in order to ensure decrease with time, the (positive) coefficient of the first functional must be larger than $\alpha$ (so that the term $+\alpha u_t^2$ in the time derivative of the second functional be properly balanced); assume that this coefficient is equal to $\alpha + \beta$, where $\beta$ is a positive quantity to be chosen appropriately.
+In short, let us consider the following combination: